Francesdenaro/react-movie-catalog-api/README.md

 ## React - Wookie Movies

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+Navigate to the project directory with:

+# `cd wookie-movies-react`

+and start the developmente server with

+# `npm start`

 ### Description

 You are the owner of a movie theater in **Thikkiiana City,** on the Wookiee homeworld of Kashyyyk.
 Your customers are bored with the never changing selection and are asking for something completely different - they want to see what's playing on Earth.
 Wookies are the main exporter of Computer Technology for the New Republic so naturally you roll up your sleeves and get to work.
 You quickly scribble down some notes and after a few hours of relentless work you have a design in mind.